-Living in this Internet Era, cyber crime has become a reality.
-Most of us might have not been a victim of this novel and digital world crime but many have experience it, ranging from individual to enterprises.
-These incidents stories reach us after the forensic investigators try to reverse the crime scene and get the artifacts, so that the world is aware of rising crimes.
+Living in this Internet Era, cybercrime has become a reality.
+Most of us might not have been a victim of this novel and digital world crime, but many have experienced it, ranging from individual to enterprises.
+These incidents stories reach us after the forensic investigators try to reverse the crime scene and get the artifacts so that the world is aware of rising crimes.

-This blog aims to provide 5 interesting cyber crime stories to help you get aware and be safe while you live in cyber world.
+This blog aims to provide five interesting cybercrime stories to help you get aware and be safe while you live in the cyber world.

-A retired GP in the UK is under trial as he is being accused of murdering his pension advisor.
+A retired GP in the UK is under trial accused of murdering his pension advisor.
 The National Crime Agency (NCA) prosecutors have also found him accused of malicious calls and SMS communications.
 Moreover, the prosecutors moved to the dark web and found some digital evidence associated with the murder.
-On the dark web, a website named Crime Bay by Chechen Mob listed order for killing Mr Bolden, the pension advisor.
-The agency said that GP used a special browser to access the site and created an account there and choose the hitting options of ‘Kill the bastard’.
-The payment for hitman was paid in Bitcoin which was worth $ 5000.
-These showed the evidence for his clear involvement in digital crime
+On the dark web, a website named Crime Bay by Chechen Mob listed order for killing Mr. Bolden, the pension advisor.
+The agency said that GP used a particular browser to access the site and created an account there and choose the hitting options of ‘Kill the bastard’.
+The payment for hitman was in Bitcoin, which was worth $ 5000.
+These showed the evidence for his apparent involvement in digital crime

 A hacking campaign from Russia launched a new malware affecting 500,000 routers.
 The malware named VPNFilter created a botnet from the affected devices and could cause tamper with the web activity and data going through the routers.
 This malware can be used in spam campaigns and targeted attacks.
 The LEA has been working on to quarantine routers and analyze the malware impacts.